Naim2000/Naim2000.github.io/guides/dolphin/mkw-mystuff.md

 ---

 This is something people ask about often.
 Which is fair, because using Dolphin is extremely convenient for testing out mods like this.
-And I reccommend this over the extracted ISO method for the same reason I reccommend the [Wiimmfi Auto Patcher](wiimmfi-autopatcher):
-* You don't have to waste space on another copy
+And I recommend this over the extracted ISO method for the same reason I recommend the [Wiimmfi Auto Patcher](wiimmfi-autopatcher) - you don't have to waste space on another copy.

 ### Prerequisites